 Is there anything that is truly more rewarding than making a positive impact on the people around us?
 For me and all the folks who adopt this core mantra of Techstars, Giving First comes instinctively, because we derive so much psychic reward from helping others out.
 I’m no neuroscientist, but I read once that giving drives the production of dopamine, serotonin, and oxytocin (our “happiness” hormones), and that certainly seems to apply to me and my colleagues.
 There’s another benefit to the Give First approach, though, which is that it’s an elegant and simple OS (operating system) for managing our human interactions.
 If we assume the best of people and start by being helpful, my empirical evidence suggests that it works out well for everyone the vast majority of the time.

 Beyond its sheer scale and vibrancy, the thing that I love about our startup community here in the Emerald City is how helpful folks are.
 (Yes, I realize that “Emerald City” is becoming an anachronistic moniker, but I like it and am working hard to keep it alive.)
 You’d think that living in the shadow of some of the most brutally competitive and successful tech giants in the world, the startup ecosystem might be quite cutthroat, but in my experience, people here recognize that we are still in the pie-growing phase and that we benefit by helping each other out.
-I am admittedly a carpetbagging noob, having only arrived here a year and a half ago, but I find almost everyone I meet to be quite generous with their time, knowledge, and people networks.
+I am admittedly a carpetbagging noob, having only arrived here only four years, but I find almost everyone I meet to be quite generous with their time, knowledge, and people networks.
 I will certainly push to keep this sharing culture alive for decades to come, because it really helps foster our entrepreneurial ecosystem.